Autodesk ETO automatically generates production drawings for me, including the correct symbols!

 In April 2010, we bought Autodesk Inventor ETO together with 30 consulting days.
 The knowledge and experience of Leon Campsteijn, Operations Manager at Cadac Group NV, was highly instrumental to the success of this project.

-As well as providing consulting services, together with Autodesk, Cadac Group arranged an intensive week-long training session which was led by an American specializing in sales and product configurators.
+As well as providing consulting services, together with Autodesk, Cadac Group arranged an intensive week-long training session which was led by an American specialising in sales and product configurators.

 In just seconds, Inventor ETO uses these data to generate a 3D model in Inventor